yetanotherco/aligned_layer/README_NEW.md

 To obtain HolETH and swap it for different strategies, you can use the following [guide](https://docs.eigenlayer.xyz/eigenlayer/restaking-guides/restaking-user-guide/stage-2-testnet/obtaining-testnet-eth-and-liquid-staking-tokens-lsts).

-### Register into AlignedLayer
+### Register into Aligned

-To register an operator in AlignedLayer run the following command:
+To register an operator in Aligned run the following command:

 ```bash
 make operator_register_with_aligned_layer CONFIG_FILE=<path_to_config_file>